zachleat/zachleat.com/web/_posts/2021-01-30-fluid-images.md

   </div>
 </div>

 In the above demo our `[width]` attribute matches the intrinsic size of the image.
-But if we set a different `[width]` attribute here, it will override the image’s intrinsic width.
+But if we set a different `[width]` attribute here, it will override the image’s maximum width.

 Here’s an example of a 200×200 image using an upscaled (and inaccurate) `[width="400"]` attribute.
 Note that the image does not outgrow its `300px` container, which is good!